Sliq Logo Sliq

 Claude Cowork now runs tasks on autopilot -- daily briefings, weekly reports, competitor research.
 Here's how to set up scheduled tasks and get the most out of them.

-GPT-5.4 vs Claude Opus 4.6: Which Should Run Your Workflows?
+GPT-5.4 vs Claude Opus 4.6: An Honest Comparison for 2026

 GPT-5.4 just launched with native computer use, 1M context, and half the price of Claude Opus.
 Here's how to choose between them.